 For starters, operatives coming from these nations enjoy more mobility than those from the Middle East.
 Their passports are far less likely to reveal travel to Middle Eastern nations that have issues with terrorism.
 None of the various iterations of the travel ban were applied to any of these countries.

 Also, the fact that Washington and Russia are not on positive terms works in favor of jihadis from the Caucasus.
 Preventing future attacks would require deeper collaboration between the United States and the Kremlin, and this is unlikely to happen anytime soon.
 Moreover, Moscow isn’t exactly doing much to curtail the activities of these groups.

 The Russian government has been known to give passports to homegrown radicals, allowing them to fight in Syria.
 But there is another reason the Kremlin enables these individuals to travel: It’s easier than addressing the problem in their own territory.
-Until the issues between the U.S. and Russia are resolved, the growth in the number of Russian-speaking jihadis can only be expected to continue, which means the west could soon be facing an unforeseen threat.We value your comments!
-Please weigh in on our comment section below.
+Until the issues between the U.S. and Russia are resolved, the growth in the number of Russian-speaking jihadis can only be expected to continue, which means the west could soon be facing an unforeseen threat.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com